axelhahn/php-codemirror/docs/40_Usage.md

 * `getJs()` to initialize the editor

 !!! warning "WARNING"
     You need to keep in mind to call these methods after you have added all your textareas.
-In deppendcy of set highlighters and themes they respond a list on needed libs to load.
+In dependency of set highlighters and themes they respond a list on needed libs to load.

 This is a complete example.